FDA decision on e-cigs consistent with public concerns

 In a 2015 NPCH Report, we asked parents of teens age 13-18 and teens themselves about their opinions on e-cigarettes, and their views about various restrictions that have been suggested for these products.
 92% of parents and 91% of teens said e-cigarettes should have health warnings like traditional cigarettes.
 Over half of parents (54%) and teens (62%) think it is easy for people under 18 to buy e-cigarettes.

 What do you think?

 Are there any other regulations you think the FDA should enact, such as banning candy- and fruit-flavored e-cigarettes or requiring child-proof packaging on e-cigarette liquid?
-Share your thoughts in the comments below and on Facebook and Twitter @MottNPCH.
+Share your thoughts with us on Twitter @csmottpoll.